pace-neutrons/Horace/_test/disabled_tests.md

     - test_finish_tasks_reduce_messages Disabled on Windows Jenkins Matlab 2018b only due to launch instability (rare 1/10)

 - test_multifit_legacy  -- fully disabled due to deprecating the code and the changes according to ticket #392

+- test_serializers
+  -test_serialise -- number of tests are disabled according to ticket #394 -test_serialize_size --  number of tests are disabled according to ticket #394 -test_serialize    -- problem with arrays #394
+  -test_cpp_deserialise -- all disabled (#394)